paulngch/aimtrainerv2/README.md

 ## Main Concept

 Target(s) (number can be selected by user/player) will appear at random within an invisible grid that will stay on-screen until it is "shot-at" (clicked), which will cause another target to take its place at another random spot on the grid.
 Players will need to utilise and train their mouse "flicking" to achieve better results.(Mouse-flicking: Moving from point-to-point in the screen, in the shortest amount of time, and as accurately as possible)

 <br>

 ## Deployment

-The game is deployed on GitHub pages, and you can play the game here: https://aim-trainer-phi.vercel.app/
+The game is deployed on GitHub pages, and you can play the game here: https://aimtrainerv2.vercel.app/

 <br>

 ## How To Play

 Instructions:
 The goal of the game is to hit as many targets as possible within the time allocated.
-The player must move their mouse/cursor from point to point not only with precision and speed.
+The player must move their mouse/cursor from point to point not only with precision but also speed.

 As this game requires an intense amount of concentration for sustained periods, it will undoubtely get more challenging as the timer continues on.
 Focus, and on-the-fly planning will be required.
 Peripheral vision and reaction speed will also be tested.